hugovallet/responsible-ml-project/README.md

 ### Use-case

-A data science team is tasked with creating a regression model on some input data stored in the feature store showed in the diagram above.
+A data science team is tasked with creating a regression model on some input data from the feature store showed in the diagram above.
 Their goal is to make a model that is performant and for which all the possible RAI risks are well measured, tracked over time and documented.